Dzheremi2/LRCMake-GTK/README.md

 </a>

 You can download app either on [Flathub](https://flathub.org/apps/io.github.dzheremi2.lrcmake-gtk) or by downloading and installing bundle from [latest release](https://github.com/Dzheremi2/LRCMake-GTK/releases/latest)

+##### *Devel builds*

+If you want to download a devel build, you can do it by downloading it from [Github Actions](https://github.com/Dzheremi2/LRCMake-GTK/actions) from Artifacts section

+>[!CAUTION]
+>Devel builds may be unstable or don't even launch.
+Use it at your own risk

 ### Translation
 You can help project to be internationalized using [Hosted Weblate](https://hosted.weblate.org/projects/lrcmake/lrcmake/)